-The Best Mattress for Couples 2021Updated on January 20, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Mattress for Couples 2021Updated on March 6, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Choosing the right mattress for yourself can be tricky.
 Choosing the right mattress for you and a partner can be downright painstaking.
 There are a whole host of factors and preferences to consider when mattress shopping for two.

 Balancing both the needs of two people and finding a mattress that suits both of you is a daunting task.
 And don’t forget, you’ll also want a mattress that’s big enough, suitable for sex, and quiet enough that you won’t wake your partner up every time you get up early.

 Feeling overwhelmed?
 Relax.
 We’re here to walk you through it.

 In this guide, we’ll present our top picks for the best mattresses for couples.
 We’ll also cover the types of mattresses that are best suited for couples and outline the key factors that any couple should consider when mattress shopping.

 Our Top Picks